Localizing content

 In order to localize a content item, you must first assign it a locale.

-To assign a locale, choose "Assign locale" from the item's contextual menu or from the "Save" menu in the content form.
+To assign a locale to a single item, select "Assign locale" from the item's contextual menu or from the "Save" menu in the content form.

-A visual indication of the locale is now shown on the content item's card in the Content Library.
-It's also shown in the list view.
+A visual indication of the locale is shown for the item in the content library.

 Localizing a content itemLink copied!